AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-Did you hear about the hungry clock?
+How do you comfort a designer?

-It went back four seconds.
+You give them some space... between the elements.
 <!-- JOKE-END -->